tatarastrata/cocktail-party/README.md

-# react-ts template by meeee

-React Typescript app with
+# React Typescript app with

 - TypeScript (`./tsconfig.json`);
 - Webpack - `./webpack/webpack.config.js` is set up for environments `dev` and `prod` (`prod` is for deployment);